 Soon Sct Patrick’s Day will be here, on March 17th to be exact and I know many have their hook out to celebrate.
 Last year I made this free Shamrock pattern available and I just thought I would remind you that it is still available.

 All you need to get the pattern is to click here!
 Sit down and celebrate that spring is on the verge of being sprung while using your crochet hook and go out on the day and celebrate with your pretty home made shamrocks draped around your neck.
-Enjoy!Comments Off
+Enjoy!Comments Off on It’s That Shamrock Time Of Year

 Last year I was inspired to making a Halloween Web Crochet Pattern and this year I am inspired too as I am currently developing some crochet bats for the trees in the garden that will go just nicely with the webs of last year.
 I’m nearly there with the bats but until I’m right there with them, I thought I would share the webs from last year first!